georgegognadze/awesome-resources/README.md

 + <a href="http://sparkfun.codepops.com/#0/" target="_blank"> Sparkfun </a> Arduino Unplugged -- Hour of Code with Sparkfun's Digital Sandbox.
 + <a href="http://www.sphero.com/education/" target="_blank"> Sphero </a>  SPRK makes the skills of the future approachable and practical.
 And most importantly, fun.
 Learn: Drag and drop C-based block programming, Block programming in your Chrome browser, Programming with visual macros and more!
 + <a href="https://www.makewonder.com/" target="_blank"> Wonder </a> Home of Dash and Dot, robots that you can code.
-+ <a href="http://kinderlabrobotics.com/" target="_blank"> KinderLab </a> Children build their own robot with KIBO, program it to do what they want, and decorate it - all without a PC, tablet, or smartphone
++ <a href="http://kinderlabrobotics.com/" target="_blank"> KinderLab </a> Children build their own robot with KIBO, program it to do what they want, and decorate it - all without a PC, tablet, or smartphone.

 ####Make your own games or apps